-Yachting New Zealand provide free training for race officials and volunteers (race officers, judges and umpires).
-It means affiliated clubs and organisations can teach and run any of the national training programmes Yachting New Zealand develop and maintain (keelboat and dinghy).
+Yachting New Zealand provides training for race officials (race officers, judges and umpires) and coaches.
+It means affiliated clubs have qualified officials to run national regattas as well as any of the national programmes Yachting New Zealand develops and maintains (keelboat and dinghy).